dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

-Add-ons that have opted out of AMO updates via the *extensions._id_.getAddons.cache.enabled* preference are, since Bug 868306 (Firefox 24), included in the list of submitted add-ons.
+Add-ons that have opted out of AMO updates via the *extensions._id_.getAddons.cache.enabled* preference are, since Bug 868306 (Datalus 24), included in the list of submitted add-ons.

 Example
 ^^^^^^^